 Seed-free hay or straw also makes a good natural cover.
 It will decompose and enrich the soil in the process.
 Make sure to break up the straw so it is light and airy.

-Leaves are another option if you can mix them with wood chips or even wood shavings.
-The shavings will prevent the leaves from compacting too much, and hold moisture better.
+Leaf mulch is another option if you can mix them with wood chips or even wood shavings.
+The shavings will prevent the leaves from compacting too much which might lead to leaf mold and hold moisture better.

-Grass clippings and fresh hay can be used as well, as long as you are sure there weren’t used any herbicides that would damage the plants.
+Grass clippings and fresh hay can also be used, as long as you are sure no herbicides are used that would damage the plants.

 The cover will keep the soil moist and soft and the weeds down.
-In spring there is no need to till or dig up the garden.
+There is no need to till or dig up the garden in spring.
 As soon as the snow melts, you can start planting.
-The soil will not dry out, weeds will be suppressed.
+The soil will not dry out, and weeds will be suppressed.
+You are all set for a productive vegetable garden without the use of heavy equipment.

 Experienced gardeners share with us: “Our experience over time in our garden has shown us that any mulch other than compost needs to be applied after the plants reach a certain size in early summer.
-When we leave other mulches covering our beds over winter we provide nesting habitat for mice and especially voles that explode in population and cause a great deal of damage to our garden.
-As well, mulch applied in autumn or spring has created major cutworm issues for us.
+When we leave other mulches covering our beds over winter, we provide nesting habitat for mice, especially voles that explode in population and cause a great deal of damage to our garden.
+Also, mulch applied in autumn or spring has created major cutworm issues.
 There is no doubt that no-till with mulching has many benefits for soil health and structure, but like any gardening method, there are some limitations.”

 When to apply the cover